Alwaki/Convolution_FFT_Winograd/README.md

 # Convolution with FFT and Winograd

 This repository contains code for benchmarking convolutions with Fast Fourier Transforms (FFT) and Winograd methods.
 The project is part of a bachelor thesis on numerical methods for the course SA114X at KTH.
-It is written in Julia,
+It is fully written in Julia.

 ## Description